-So if you or a loved one is spending time in hospital, make sure you treat the nurses to a little something to thank them for all their care and attention.
+So if you or a loved one is spending time in hospital, make sure you treat the nurses to a little something to thank them for all their special care and attention.

-And show them just how much they are valued and appreciated.
+As these will all make your nurse's day, and show them just how much they are valued and appreciated.

 But while you may feel helpless, there is something you can do to make their stay more pleasant and easier to bear.